Wageningen University and Research (WUR) (Sponsored by Heliospectra and other industry leaders).

 However, the really interesting results from the competition are based on the resource control and savings that each team were able to enjoy.
 Each team was able to precisely control temperature, lighting, CO2, and irrigation amongst other factors and saw huge savings in these areas thanks to the AI (artificial intelligence) systems that they were using.
 As a result, their net profits increased in relation to the control farmers as they could now produce similar amounts of crops for less cost.

-The major implications of this competition are that growers could soon start using AI systems to control their growing parameters and save money and resources in doing so.
+The major implications of this competition are that growers could soon start using AI systems to control their growing parameters and save money and resources in doing so for automated greenhouses.
 The AI systems have been found to be more accurate and are able to outperform human growers in making these resource changes, this would thus allow for more eco-friendly production and cost savings.
 These efficiencies increase as the greenhouse size increases, making this an attractive model for larger installations.

 Another major implication is that because of the AI systems, the crops were grown remotely.
 This is especially important today due to the situation with COVID-19 where growers have had trouble working on their crops.
 AI systems make these problems essentially nonexistent, by allowing for full remote and autonomous control of greenhouses.
 Because of this and the increased efficiencies, these AI driven systems are thought to be the growing method of the future!